vendor offerings + updates for 6/27

 Pasture Raised Non-GMO Fed CHICKEN

-Whole, Half, Boneless Breast, Leg Quarters, Wings, Garlic Rosemary Links, Backs, Skin,
+Whole, Half, Boneless Breast, Airline Breast, Leg Quarters, Thighs, Wings, Backs, Skin, Savory Sausage

 -